Budibase/website/content/it/templates/open-source-it-knowledge-base/index.md

 Many businesses manage knowledge using spreadsheets or shared documents.
 Others simply rely on team members knowing which colleague for knowledge sharing.
 This leads to inefficient processes, poor outcomes, and unnecessary operations costs.

 Efficient IT teams are crucial for successful modern businesses.
-An effective knowledge base ensures that businesses can remain competitive, through streamlined processes.
+An effective knowledge base ensures that businesses can remain competitive, through streamlined processes - providing an easy way for customers and employees toa access information and answer frequently asked questions.

 ![open source IT knowledge base](https://res.cloudinary.com/daog6scxm/image/upload/h_678,w_1038/v1646388393/cms/IT_Knowledge_Base_Template_1_mcrhpa.png "open source IT knowledge base")